PegasusSimulator/PegasusSimulator/README.md

 - Dynamics Systems and Ocean Robotics (DSOR) group of the Institute for Systems and Robotics (ISR), a research unit of the Laboratory of Robotics and Engineering Systems (LARSyS).
 - Instituto Superior Técnico, Universidade de Lisboa

-The work developed by Marcelo Jacinto and João Pinto was supported by Ph.D. grants funded by Fundação para as Ciências e Tecnologias (FCT).
+The work developed by Marcelo Jacinto and João Pinto was supported by Ph.D. grants funded by Fundação para as Ciência e Tecnologia (FCT).

 <p float="left" align="center">
   <img src="docs/_static/dsor_logo.png" width="90" align="center" />